Ordering process in GP systems for medications and medical devices

 authoredOn date SHOULD be the same as the related

-Unissued medications and medication prescribed elsewhere
+Unissued medications/medical devices and medication/medical devices prescribed elsewhere

 MedicationStatement and a